lemlac/mulem/docs/reference.md

     * other: int
 ```

-A subtype cannot accidentally expose or clash with a private inherited member because types only see members that have been explicitly declared within them.
+A subtype cannot accidentally expose or clash with a private embedded member because types only see members that have been explicitly declared within them.
 This mirrors the convention used for imports.

 [Advanced](#advanced) / [TOC](#table-of-contents)